-A student can be suspended from school when the principal considers he or she has committed a breach of school discipline.
-The maximum period of suspension is five days for a breach of school discipline and 10 days for a serious breach of school discipline.
+A student can be suspended from school when the principal considers he or she has committed a serious breach of school discipline.
+The maximum period of suspension is five days for a breach of school discipline.

 Suspension must take into account the following: